google-marketing-solutions/argon/README.md

 *   Share with: Service Account email address, by link

-Note: Report files generated prior to adding the service account can only be imported in CM, but not in DV360.
+Note: Report files generated prior to adding the service account can only be imported from CM, but not from DV360.

 ## Usage